PromptingPufferfish/AI-Food-Assistant/README.md

 # AI Food Assistant
 A free AI Food Assistant based on OpenClaw.
-From Paprika App recipes to mealplan to Google Keep grocery list.
+From Paprika App recipes to meal plan to Google Keep grocery list.

 # Setup